Our conservation efforts can be broken down into two categories:

 This is on-farm conservation, where farmers themselves conserve these seeds for cultivation in their farms.
 One particular advantage of in-situ conservation is that it also allows for the evolutionary process of crop-adaptation.
 It also gives farmers more control over their genetic resources.
 There are several initiatives that encourage in-situ conservation.

-Rare variety demonstrations: here, selected farmers are given seeds of rare indigenous varieties for cultivation.
+Rare variety demonstrations: Selected farmers are given seeds of rare indigenous varieties for cultivation.
 These seeds are then collected and distributed for other interested farmers to grow in their own fields.
 Collected seeds are also stored in Community Seed Banks as repositories for future use.

 Individual seed savers: certain members of the community are encouraged to grow and conserve seeds on their farms.
 They often become resource persons within the community, as they provide seeds to those who may need them as well as to seed banks.